 But then, normal life, with all of its misleading promises and plastic desires, got in the way.
 I wandered.
 Geographically, I went to a hot city in Florida, an old village in England, and then back to Virginia.
 Emotionally, I traveled even further.
 Finally, after ten years of searching, I found stories again.
 Or maybe they found me.

 Now I live in that place I was always trying to find.
 I wake up beside my beautiful wife, Maile.
-I make breakfast for my four children.
+I make breakfast for my six children.
 I spend the rest of the day capturing stories, doing what Steinbeck called the impossible: trying to explain the inexplicable.
-Trying to turn ideas into symbols.
+Trying to transplant stories from my mind to yours.

 Thanks for visiting my tiny bit of space.